 - Generate a verbose log to identify the possible issues.
 Continue below to learn about verbose logging.

-We have captured the details from different scenarios when encountering the fatal Error issue during the application installation.
+We have documented insights from multiple scenarios where fatal errors occurred during application installation.

 The target folder was a CD/ DVD Drive